clovermini/MVIT_metal_datasets/README.md

 *Provided by Machine Vision and Industrial Testing Laborator (MVIT Lab).*

 ## 📌 Overview
-We release two metal surface defect datasets with instance-level pixel annotations: Casting Billet, Steel Pipe.
+We release two metal surface defect datasets with instance-level pixel annotations: Casting Billet and Steel Pipe, as well as a Medium and Heavy Plate Surface Defect Dataset annotated in YOLO format.

 ## 🗃️ Datasets
 ### 1. Casting Billet Dataset